How to eat a low-carb or keto diet when dining out

-If you are unsure about the sauce, ask about the ingredients and avoid it if it contains sugar or flour.
+If you are unsure about the sauce, ask about the ingredients and avoid it if it contains sugar, flour, or other starchy thickeners.
 You can also ask for the sauce on the side so you can decide how much to add to your meal.

 Choose drinks with care

 Perfect drinks are water, sparkling water, tea, or coffee.

 If you chose to add an alcoholic beverage, champagne, dry wine, light beer, or spirits — straight or with club soda — are all great low-carb choices.
 For more details, check out our low-carb and keto alcohol guides.